 - FAFSA (http://www.fafsa.ed.gov) is required to determine eligibility;

 - Federally funded program;

 - Need-based financial aid program;

 - Provides part-time on-campus or off-campus employment opportunities.
-The off-campus jobs usually involve community service, such as tutoring and counseling in the local schools;
+Off-campus jobs usually involve community service, such as tutoring and counseling in the local schools;

 - Available to undergraduates and graduates students;

 - Students receive an allocation of funds for the semester and are paid bi-weekly for the hours worked;

 - The maximum award up to $6,500 per academic year;

 - It is inappropriate for a student to earn the full award in the first half of the award period;

 - It is the student's responsibility to monitor earnings to be sure the award amounts are not exceeded.